 In systems with virtual memory, the total number of blocks and the number of remaining blocks may not be uniquely determined.

-Therefore, concrete meanings are implementation-dependent.
+Therefore, concrete meanings of as implementation-dependent of each element of "pk_sts."

 However, "free/total" shall be set to as a reference value to indicate the remaining memory ratio.

-When concrete value cannot be set by implementation, both the total number of blocks and the number of remaining blocks may be set to -1.
+When concrete value cannot be set by implementation, both the total number of blocks and the number of remaining blocks may be set to-1.